Caterpillar (CAT) Surpasses Market Returns: Some Facts Worth Knowing

-Caterpillar (CAT) closed at $402.18 in the latest trading session, marking a +2% move from the prior day.
-The stock exceeded the S&P 500, which registered a gain of 0.61% for the day.
-Elsewhere, the Dow saw an upswing of 0.49%, while the tech-heavy Nasdaq appreciated by 0.95%.
+Caterpillar (CAT) closed the most recent trading day at $412.88, moving +2.04% from the previous trading session.
+The stock's change was more than the S&P 500's daily gain of 0.32%.
+On the other hand, the Dow registered a gain of 0.53%, and the technology-centric Nasdaq increased by 0.26%.

-The construction equipment company's stock has climbed by 9.96% in the past month, exceeding the Industrial Products sector's gain of 5.35% and the S&P 500's gain of 3.85%.
+Heading into today, shares of the construction equipment company had gained 13.13% over the past month, outpacing the Industrial Products sector's gain of 6.49% and the S&P 500's gain of 4.51%.

-The investment community will be closely monitoring the performance of Caterpillar in its forthcoming earnings report.
-The company is expected to report EPS of $4.89, down 18.36% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $16.39 billion, down 1.79% from the prior-year quarter.
+Investors will be eagerly watching for the performance of Caterpillar in its upcoming earnings disclosure.
+The company's earnings per share (EPS) are projected to be $4.89, reflecting a 18.36% decrease from the same quarter last year.
+Our most recent consensus estimate is calling for quarterly revenue of $16.37 billion, down 1.91% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Caterpillar.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.
+Investors should also note any recent changes to analyst estimates for Caterpillar.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.16% higher within the past month.
-Currently, Caterpillar is carrying a Zacks Rank of #3 (Hold).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the past month, there's been a 0.56% rise in the Zacks Consensus EPS estimate.
+Caterpillar currently has a Zacks Rank of #2 (Buy).

-It is also worth noting that CAT currently has a PEG ratio of 2.62.
+Meanwhile, CAT's PEG ratio is currently 2.68.
 Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-The average PEG ratio for the Manufacturing - Construction and Mining industry stood at 5.28 at the close of the market yesterday.
+The average PEG ratio for the Manufacturing - Construction and Mining industry stood at 5.19 at the close of the market yesterday.

 The Manufacturing - Construction and Mining industry is part of the Industrial Products sector.
-This group has a Zacks Industry Rank of 90, putting it in the top 37% of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 59, positioning it in the top 24% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report